AmosNimos/open_politics/Belief.md

 The story of Noa Arch no matter how false it may be might hold a good moral if you look at it from the right perspective, no matter how mighty and superior to other animal you might think of yourself, where all in the same boat in this story.

+## spiritual egocentrism
 No creature has been created FOR us.

 Animal indeed are devoid of souls, since soul itself does not exist!
 It was a made up explanation for phenomenon that we at the time did not understand.
 And when you try to explain what you don’t understand you either fooling you self or attempting to fool others.

-Contrary to some belief, We are not superior in every way to every other creature quite the contrary, in most cases we are only superior in a single way, and it's due to the exceptional development of the frontal cortex of our brain. that's does not even mean where smarter then other animal, just that this single specific aspect of our brain which allowed use to do so much, took priority in our evolution over other aspect of the brain, aspect where other animal are more developed then us.
+Contrary to some belief, we are not superior in every way to every other creature quite the contrary, in most cases we are only superior in a single way, and it's due to the exceptional development of the frontal cortex of our brain. that's does not even mean where smarter than other animal, just that this single specific aspect of our brain which allowed us to do so much, took priority in our evolution over other aspect of the brain, aspect where other animal are more developed then us.

-For example when it comes to fast visual recognition chimpanzees brain beat ours without doubt, and that's just one of many similar example. when it comes to the fact this narcissistic egocentric illusion of human superiority over other, is just wrong. even some insect have better biological design in some aspect. for example we would probably get less injury if we had an exoskeleton like many insect have, compare to the meet bag design we currently do have. also calcium is not the best material to make bones from. and those are just the first example that comes to mind.
+For example when it comes to fast visual recognition chimpanzees brain beat ours without doubt, and that's just one of many similar example.
+When it comes to the fact this narcissistic egocentric illusion of human superiority over other, is just wrong.
+Even some insect have better biological design in some aspect.
+For example we would probably get less injury if we had an exoskeleton like many insect have, compare to the meet bag design we currently do have.
+Also calcium is not the best material to make bones from.
+And those are just the first example that comes to mind.
 Not all religion deny evolution but most do so i taught clarifying this might be a good start.

+## respect
-I have always been taught that you need to respect other’s belief, but what if they are actively armful, objectively wrong.
+I have always been taught that you need to respect other’s belief, But what if they are actively armful, objectively wrong.

 I mean what god has believing in something did actually bring to us?
 Either we know something or we don’t, believing is a presumptuous way of having conviction in something we don’t know, and that can’t ever be good.

-We should try as much as we can to avoid believing, accept what we don’t know, and accept what we know, we can have taught and opinions but we should not fool are self in believing in them as if they where more then that, either those taught and opinion are confirm beyond reasonable doubt and have become fact, or they are just taught and opinions.
+We should try as much as we can to avoid believing, accept what we don’t know, and accept what we know, we can have taught and opinions but we should not fool are self in believing in them as if they were more than that, either those taught and opinion are confirm beyond reasonable doubt and have become fact, or they are just taught and opinions.

 Belief is nothing else then the assumption that we know something we don’t.
 But belief left unchecked can easily turn into denial.

-If someone believed something really strongly all their life, how could you present to them a reality where those belief prove unfounded.
+If someone believed something really strongly all their life, how could you present to them a reality where those belief prove unfounded?

-Their is multiple poison to having beliefs and yet so few if any benefits.
+There is multiple poison to having beliefs and yet so few if any benefits.

 The biggest lie of religions is that we need faith and belief.

 And that we need to accept faith and belief of others.

+## Deception
 To believe is to deceive.

-it their ever was a God and he made us, then he probably got lazy when it came to our design.
+Deceive one self, or one another.

-Religions are tool to manipulate the masses and keep them ignorant and naive, their is no exception to this rule, they act like an intrusive virus spreading and infecting society and corrupting people mind with lie and denial of reality, it as a perverse effect on society, it is a toxic concept that many where told to accept as if it deserved some sort of immunity.
+Religions are tool to manipulate the masses and keep them ignorant and naive, There is no exception to this rule, they act like an intrusive virus Spreading and infecting society and corrupting people mind with lie and denial of reality, it as a perverse effect on society, it is
+A toxic concept that many where told to accept as if it deserved some sort Of immunity.

-religion invented faith as an excuse for people to believe in the unbelievable, with standards to appraise the validity of affirmation that are nonexistent.
+Religion invented faith as an excuse for people to believe in the unbelievable, with standards to appraise the validity of affirmation that are nonexistent.

-Even belief it self is the act of sharing a thrust, be it baseless or not, in something be it true or not.
+Even belief itself is the act of sharing a thrust, be it baseless or not, in something be it true or not.

 Thrust need to be earn otherwise it is just nativity with confidence.

 Knowledge is the enemy of Faith.

-A theory is a fact whith some amounth of missing information, belief is missing information presented as fact.
+A theory is a fact with some amount of missing information, belief is missing information presented as fact.

-Some deny that their religion are religion, some call it spirituality instead as if it wasent just another synonime for a religion.
+Some deny that their religion are religion, some call it spirituality instead as if it wasn’t just another synonym for a religion.

 If you want to understand the concept of recursion listen to the argument of a religious person trying to defend his belief from reality.